The Art of Worship Seminars

 We would love to visit your church or organization and offer a series of seminars on worship.
 To begin this process simply click on the button to book us for an event.

-The Art of Worship seminars are based upon Paxson's book The Art of Worship: Opening Our Eyes to the Beauty of the Gospel and nearly 20 years of full-time ministry experience as a worship leader.
+The Art of Worship seminars are based upon Paxson's book The Art of Worship: Opening Our Eyes to the Beauty of the Gospel and twenty years of full-time ministry experience as a worship leader.
 The Art of Worship seminars explore three broad categories: leadership, theology, and context.

 Regarding the topic of leadership, discussions will address the personal and professional aspects of the worship leader.
 Participants will reflect on the various roles of the worship leader and how he/she should (to some degree) be able to: think like a theologian, labor like an artist, and shepherd like a pastor.